TheLusitanianKing/MajorTraining/README.md

 ![Preview](preview.png)

 ## Usage
-A simple `cabal run major` should be enough.
+A simple `cabal run major` then you can follow the instructions.
+It should be clear enough what to do from there.

 ## License
 see [LICENSE](LICENSE) file.